Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Summary

 \section{Summary}

-In summary, this paper explores the use of CNN to distinguish between different models of dark matter based on images and power spectra of 21cm brightness temperature distribution.
-We have shown that the CNN can better distinguish between different masses of the dark matter particle compared to the power spectrum.
+In summary, this paper explores the use of CNN to distinguish between different models of dark matter based on images and 2D power spectra of 21cm brightness temperature distribution.
+We have shown that the CNN can better distinguish between different dark matter particle masses than the 2D power spectrum.
 We conduct a suite of hydrodynamic simulations with different dark matter particle masses and generate the images of dark matter distribution and $\delta T_b$ map.
-In addition, we perform additional three simulations for the CDM model, where the astrophysical models such as self-shielding of HI gas, star formation, and UV background are different from the {\Fiducial} simulation \citep{Nagamine_2021}.
+In addition, we perform three additional simulations for the CDM model, where the astrophysical models such as self-shielding of HI gas, star formation, and UV background are different from the {\Fiducial} simulation, following \citet{Nagamine_2021}.
 We also injected the system noise from upcoming SKA-MID observation into the $\delta T_b$ images to investigate the effect of noise.

 Firstly, we compare the analysis of dark matter images and $\delta T_b$ images assuming the {\Fiducial} astrophysical model.
-Our results indicate that the direct observable $\delta T_b$ map can be used to constrain the dark matter mass and has comparable classification power to the dark matter image.
-We then compare the performance of our CNN and the power spectrum, finding that our CNN can distinguish dark matter models for $m_{\rm DM} \le 10$ keV, while the power spectrum is only able to distinguish models for $m_{\rm DM} \le 2.1$ keV.
-Therefore, we confirm that the CNN can extract the information not encoded in the power spectrum, which is expected due to the non-linear evolution of dark matter, which scrambles the Gaussian information at the initial condition, and the nonlinear relation between dark matter and neutral hydrogen.
+Our results indicate that the direct observable $\delta T_b$ map can constrain the dark matter mass and has comparable classification power to the dark matter image.
+We then compare the performance of our CNN and the 2D power spectrum, finding that our CNN can distinguish dark matter models for $m_{\rm DM} \le 10$ keV, while the 2D power spectrum is only able to distinguish models for $m_{\rm DM} \le 2.1$ keV.
+Therefore, we confirm that the CNN can extract the information not encoded in the 2D power spectrum, which is expected due to the nonlinear evolution of dark matter, which scrambles the Gaussian information at the initial condition, and the nonlinear relation between dark matter and neutral hydrogen.